 It is very important that your doctor check your progress while you are using gemifloxacin.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to take it.
 Blood and urine tests may be needed to check for unwanted effects.

 If your symptoms do not improve within a few days, or if they become worse, check with your doctor.

-Serious side effects can occur during treatment with gemifloxacin.
-Sometimes serious side effects can occur without warning.
-However, possible warning signs are including black, tarry stools, blistering, peeling, or loosening of the skin, bloody or cloudy urine, chills; decreased urination, diarrhea, fever; joint or muscle pain, red skin lesions, often with a purple center, sores, ulcers, or white spots in the mouth or on the lips, severe stomach pain, skin rash, swelling of the face, fingers, feet, and/or lower legs, unusual bleeding or bruising, or unusual weight gain.
-Stop taking gemifloxacin and check with your doctor immediately if you notice any of these warning signs.
+Serious side effects can occur during treatment with gemifloxacin and can occur without warning.
+Possible warning signs include: black, tarry stools, blistering, peeling, or loosening of the skin, bloody or cloudy urine, chills, decreased urination, diarrhea, fever, joint or muscle pain, red skin lesions, often with a purple center, sores, ulcers, or white spots in the mouth or on the lips, severe stomach pain, skin rash, swelling of the face, fingers, feet, or lower legs, unusual bleeding or bruising, or unusual weight gain.
+Check with your doctor immediately if you notice any of these warning signs.

 Gemifloxacin may cause serious liver problems, including hepatitis.
 Check with your doctor right away if you start having nausea or vomiting, dark urine, light-colored stools, stomach pain, or yellow eyes or skin while you are using gemifloxacin.